paritytech/capi-multisig-app/README.md

 # Capi Multisig App

-"Multisig" (multiple signatories) is a term which describes an account that is governed by multiple actors, who operate this shared account by creating, approving and rejecting proposals.
+"Multisig" (multiple signatories) is a term which describes an account that is governed by multiple actors, who operate this shared account by creating and collectively-approving proposals.
 There are many use cases to which multisigs are applicable; some use cases include corporate governance, security, spend tracking/management, and the definition and upholding of contractual obligations.

 The Capi Multisig App simplifies the management of multisigs on Substrate networks.